 - Ivory or Oxide Black

-- Raw Umber (if you plan to use tt with black to make a gray to modify color intensities)
+- Raw Umber or Burnt Umber (if you plan to use it with black to make a gray to modify color intensities)

 Likely you will not be painting with such vivid colors.
 To dull the intensity you mix their compliments.
 In theory those colors are opposite on the color wheel.
 Sometimes when working with these pigments a compliment that is not directly across may produce a more pleasing result.
 This is where actually taking your paint and mixing colors is beneficial.
 If you were a hair stylist you couldn’t call yourself one if you never cut hair.
 You can’t rely on the work of others.
 You have to do the work yourself.
 Mix your own colors.
 Learn how they interact as you mix.
 Stop relying on all those printed color wheels and charts.
 Make your own.

 In time, you can add other colors to this basic set.
 I like having a variety such as the various earth tones in the dull orange and brown ranges such as Burnt Sienna or Transparent Oxide Red and Burnt Umber.
 Some colors have unique pigments and the way they behave in a mixture can’t be duplicated with this basic set.
 So having some optional colors expands your color range.
 In time you will find which colors fit your own aesthetics.